Beware of Cloning Best Practices

 I can't count how often I encountered Senthils walking in Goundamani's suite turning whore of the best practices.
 In retrospect, may be even I have been a Senthil, quite a few times.

-It's indeed regretful that, consulting profession is crowded with sheep in lion's cloth.
+It's indeed regretful that, consulting profession is crowded with sheeps in lion's cloth.